 - Also, try to limit titles to five to eight words (40 character limit) and avoid adding words like “limited edition”, “over 1,000 sold” or “ending soon”.
 These words take up space, don’t improve SEO, offer no insight on what your design is actually about, and could even violate our false advertising policy.

-- Make sure to translate your title if your design is translated.
-Learn how to get more EU sales on the Boosted Network here.
+- Make sure to translate your title (and description) if your design is translated into a specific language.

-An example of a good campaign description could be something like this:
+An example of a good listing description could be something like this:

 Are you a grandmother who loves knitting?
 Or maybe you know someone who is?
 These products are perfect for those who can’t be separated from their yarn and needles!